Acceptance and Commitment Therapy

 What Can You Expect from Acceptance and Commitment Therapy?

-When working with one of our therapists, one will gain an understanding of how they talk to themselves about various issues from problems in relationships with people in their life to disturbing events that have occurred.
-Patients will also learn if they should react to certain situations or if it’s best to just sit tight and let certain things pass over.
-Our therapists will discuss and evaluate past situations to see what worked for their patients and how to deal with future situations in a more suitable way.
-Therapists will take a look back at how a patient has reacted to various situations and see what worked best and what didn’t so as to not repeat those same patterns in the future.
-Rather than having to live in a negative environment or be afraid of confrontation, the goal is for patients to be positive and go through life feeling confident.
+When working with one of our therapists, one will gain an understanding of how they perceive various issues from problems in relationships to disturbing events that have occurred.
+Patients will also learn if they should respond to certain situations or if it’s best to just sit tight and let it pass.
+Our therapists will discuss and evaluate past situations to see what worked, what didn’t and how to deal with future situations in a more suitable way.
+In this way, unhelpful behavioral patterns wont be repeated.
+The ultimate goal is to increase one’s well-being by learning new life skills.

 How Does Acceptance and Commitment Therapy Work?

 Acceptance and Commitment Therapy can be unsuccessful and at times hopeless when trying to get hold of emotions that could be painful because they were crushed, leading to more suffering.
-Acceptance and Commitment Therapy embraces that there are other substitutes in trying to change the way in which one thinks.
+Acceptance and Commitment Therapy embraces the idea that there are a variety of ways to change thought patterns.
 Some of these alternative ways of thinking include being mindful of one’s behavior, being attentive to personal values, and following through with certain actions.
-Once a patient learns to acknowledge their behavior and take an initiative to analyze their behavior patterns and learn from them, they will soon see a change in themselves.
+Acknowledging problem behavior and taking the steps to modify it are the ACT steps that lead to improvement.